Lantenay via the Cave aux Loups from Fleurey-sur-Ouche

 Notes

-Walking sticks are recommended on the uphill and downhill sections in wet weather (particularly (7) access to the Cave aux Loups and (15) Fain Viaduct).
+Walking poles are recommended on the uphill and downhill sections in wet weather ((7) access to La Cave aux Loups and (15) Fain Viaduct, in particular).

-Binoculars are useful for observing from the open heights.
+A pair of binoculars is useful for viewing from the open heights.

-(12) Picnic possible at the Saint-Louis Chapel (on the grass).
+(12) Picnic facilities available at the Chapelle Saint-Louis (on the grass).

 Alternative route:

 (15) For the less adventurous, from the railway bridge, continue straight ahead.
-Follow the poorly maintained white path that descends steadily, turning left until you reach a crossroads of tracks in the undergrowth (16) and turn left to reach the Fain Viaduct.
+Follow the poorly maintained white path which descends steadily, veering to the left until you reach a crossroads of tracks in the woodland (16) and turn left to reach the Viaduc de Fain.

 Worth a visit

-- Take the time to stroll around Fleurey-sur-Ouche along the canal, on the banks of the Ouche.
+- Take the time to stroll through Fleurey-sur-Ouche along the canal, beside the Ouche.

-On Rue du Château, linger near the information panels: At the school; at the Ouche bridge, "La rivière indocile" (The Unruly River); the 18th-century Castel - a neo-Gothic villa; the Church of Saint John the Baptist, built between the 7th and 12th centuries.
+On Rue du Château, stop to read the information boards: At the school; at the Ouche bridge, “The Unruly River”; the 18th-century Castel – a neo-Gothic villa; the Church of Saint John the Baptist, built between the 7th and 12th centuries.

-- The Cave aux Loups (Wolf Cave) located in the Combe aux Mammouths.
-This is a small cave filled with concretions.
+- La Cave aux Loups, located in the Combe aux Mammouths.
+This is a small cave filled with stalactites and stalagmites.

-- Numerous viewpoints from the ridge overlooking the Combe d'Arvaux (views of the plateau, Flavignerot radio tower, etc.).
+- Numerous vantage points from the ridge overlooking the Combe d’Arvaux (views of the plateau, the Flavignerot radio mast, etc.).

 - The Chapel of Saint Louis, dating from the 12th century.
 Restored.
-Lava roof.
-Located on the site of the first fortified castle of the Dukes of Burgundy.
-Inside, there are listed frescoes from the 13th century.
-Former Chapel of Our Lady of the Castle of the Dukes.
+Lava-stone roof.
+Situated on the site of the first fortified castle of the Dukes of Burgundy.
+Inside, listed 13th-century frescoes.
+Former Chapel of Our Lady of the Dukes’ Castle.
 Numerous ruins in the surrounding area.

 Best viewed from the D104 towards the village of Lantenay.

 - From Chemin du Creux de Suzon, it is possible to approach the banks of the Ouche.
-On the way back to Fleurey, successively: pass to the right in front of the Moulin shelter dating from the Mesolithic period (-9000 to -5000 years).
-On the left, Chemin du Moulin des Roches (before 1814) with explanations about marble quarrying in the area.
-Then, (former?) climbing site on the right managed by the CAF.
+On the return to Fleurey, in succession: pass on the right in front of the Moulin shelter dating from the Mesolithic period (9000–5000 years ago).
+On the left, the Chemin du Moulin des Roches (pre-1814) with information on the operation of the marble quarries in the area.
+Then, a (former?) climbing site on the right managed by the CAF.

 Reviews and comments